 Teachers of Critical Languages Program

-Teachers from China, Egypt, and Morocco spend an academic year teaching Arabic or Chinese in a US K-12 school.
+Teachers from China, Egypt, and Morocco spend an academic year teaching Arabic or Mandarin in a U.S. K-12 school.

-English teachers from China, Egypt and Morocco; US elementary and secondary-level schools interested in starting or strengthening programs in Chinese or Arabic.
+English teachers from China, Egypt and Morocco; U.S. elementary and secondary-level schools interested in starting or strengthening programs in Mandarin or Arabic.